10 Ways to Conserve Water in the Garden

 Just Add Mulch

 Spread mulch.
 It prevents weeds from growing and soaking up all of the water you add to the planting area.
 A layer of mulch provides the most bang for your buck.
-Organic mulches are best; try grass clippings free of weedkillers, evergreen needles and shredded leaves.
+Organic mulches are best.
+Grass clippings free of weedkillers, evergreen needles, shredded bark and fall leaves will adds nutrients to the soil over time.

+When rain does fall, it is important to harvest and direct it toward your garden instead of allowing it to runoff.
 Be extra frugal and capture all of the free water you can.
 Place rain barrels or a cistern at your downspouts.
 A 1,000-square-foot roof collects about 625 gallons of water from just 1 inch of rain.
-Learn how to plant a rain garden.

 Know the characteristics of your planting site, such as the amount of sun and shade it receives, soil type and wind conditions.
 Make a plan to group plants with similar needs, like these drought-tolerant flowers.

-Shop with drought-tolerance in mind.
+Wouldn’t it be nice to have a garden filled with plants that needed little to no supplemental water?
 Some plants get all the water they need from rain, so once established, they require less attention.
 If you’re looking for perennials suited for drought conditions, your best bet is usually native plants that are adapted to your climate and soil type.
-Check out these drought-tolerant ground cover plants.

 Remove the Competition